Quick answer

 Safety tips

-- ✓Supervise your baby closely while eating to respond quickly if needed.
+- ✓Supervise your baby closely while eating.

 Try Nibli today to start planning your baby's meals.